Exeter-Diabetes/CPRD-Rhian-Infection-Scripts/README.md

-# CPRD-Rhian-Infection-Scripts
+## CPRD-Rhian-Infection-Scripts

-Scripts for cohort building and analysis of risk factors for Covid-19, influenza, and pneumonia, in people with diabetes
+R scripts for running analysis to compare risk factors for Covid-19, influenza, and pneumonia, in people with diabetes (currently unpublished manuscript)

+# Datasets

+# Scripts